prof-anderson-uc/reset-stylesheet/README.md

-# UCBA Stylekit Reset CSS
+# Reset CSS

 A modern reset stylesheet designed for student learning, accessibility, and real-world web development.
-Created and maintained by Professor Eric Anderson at the University of Cincinnati.

 ## 🎯 What is This?